Free National Parks Pass for 4th Graders 2024

 How long does the pass last?

-The current pass for fourth-grade students is valid from September 1, 2023, to August 31, 2024.
-Students entering the fourth grade this coming fall will be able to access the pass starting September 1st 2024.
+The current pass for fourth-grade students is valid from September 1, 2024, to August 31, 2025.
+Students entering the fourth grade this next fall will be able to access the pass starting September 1, 2025.

 Which parks is this valid for?